oxc-project/javascript-parser-in-rust/blog/grammar.md

 https://github.com/acornjs/acorn/blob/11735729c4ebe590e406f952059813f250a4cbd1/acorn/src/scope.js#L30-L35
 ```

-The name of a `FunctionDeclaration` need to be treated the same as a `var` declaration if its inside a function declaration.
+The name of a `FunctionDeclaration` needs to be treated the same as a `var` declaration if its inside a function declaration.
-This code snippet errors with re-declaration error since `bar` is inside a block scope:
+This code snippet errors with a re-declaration error since `bar` is inside a block scope:

 ```javascript
 function foo() {